MicrosoftDocs/sdk-api/sdk-api-src/content/strsafe/nf-strsafe-stringcchcopyexa.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - StringCchCopyExA
+ - strsafe/StringCchCopyExA
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - Strsafe.h
 api_name:
  - StringCchCopyEx
  - StringCchCopyExA
  - StringCchCopyExW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # StringCchCopyExA function

 ## -description

 Copies one string to another.
 The size of the destination buffer is provided to the function to ensure that it does not write past the end of the buffer.